The-Scorpio/backtrack/README.md

 # backtrack

-string genarated brute force attack for ubuntu and kali work in windows by cmd run
+String genarated brute force attack for ubuntu and kali.
+Work in windows by cmd run